-Catch every gesture and facial expression — from raised eyebrow to ear-to-ear smile.
+Catch every gesture and facial expression — from a raised eyebrow to an ear-to-ear smile.
 High-quality video and a fast frame rate make FaceTime ideal for people who communicate using sign language.
-And because Mac, iPhone, iPad, and iPod touch all come equipped with FaceTime, you can talk to iOS and macOS users across the street or across the globe.2
+And because Mac, iPhone, iPad and iPod touch all come equipped with FaceTime, you can talk to iOS and macOS users across the street or across the globe.2

 Messages with iMessage

 iMessage lets you start up a conversation without needing to say or hear a word.
-Send unlimited messages to anyone on an iPhone, iPad, iPod touch, Apple Watch, or Mac.
+Send unlimited messages to anyone on an iPhone, iPad, iPod touch, Apple Watch or Mac.
 Or send a group message to keep everyone in the loop.
-You can also share photos, videos, locations, links, or the occasional smiley.3
+You can also share photos, videos, locations, links or the occasional emoticon.3

-Watch movies, and podcasts with closed captions.
-Just look for the CC icon to buy or rent captioned movies from the iTunes Store or find captioned podcasts in iTunes U. Download straight to your iPad to watch on the go. iOS also supports open captions and subtitles.
-You can even customize captions with different styles and fonts.
+To watch movies and podcasts with closed captions, just look for the CC icon in the iTunes Store or find captioned podcasts in iTunes U. Download straight to your iPad to watch on the go. iOS also supports open captions and subtitles.
+You can even customise captions with different styles and fonts.